SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 in the [Browser library documentation](https://marketsquare.github.io/robotframework-browser/Browser.html).
 ```

-### Creating a keyword file in javascript
+### Creating a keyword file in JavaScript

-When you import SalesforcePlaywright.robot into a test, it will import
+When you import `SalesforcePlaywright.robot` into a test, it will import
 the Browser library and pass it the name of a small bootstrap
-javascript file.
+JavaScript file.
 This bootstrap file will import the file
 `robot/<ProjectName>/javascript/index.js`, exposing the exported
 functions as keywords.

 ### Example

 Who doesn't love a good "Hello, world" example?
 Start by creating the
-`javascript` folder in your robot folder.
+`javascript` folder in your `robot` folder.
 For example, if your
 project is named Food-Bank, you should create a folder named
 `robot/Food-Bank/javascript`.